 In 1930, Sir Keith appointed Edna Walling to devise plans for new gardens; including a Walled Garden.
 Dame Elisabeth’s name is on the original plan but she was not consulted by Walling.
-Walls were built, specific trees planted but an intended wall fountain was never constructed due to the lack of ready water.
+Walls were built and specific trees planted, however an intended wall fountain was never constructed due to the lack of readily available water.

-In 1944, a potentially devastating bush fire tore through Cruden Farm almost engulfing the house and destroying hundreds of plants and trees in its path.
-Miraculously the fire stopped just short of the house but not before it had killed many of the wondrous lemon scented gum trees, planted by Sir Keith and Dame Elisabeth as per Wallings’ plans, that created the iconic driveway from the main entry up to the house.
+In 1944, a potentially devastating bush fire tore through Cruden Farm, almost engulfing the house and destroying hundreds of plants and trees in its path.
+Miraculously, the fire stopped just short of the house but not before it had killed many of the wondrous lemon scented gum trees. these were the trees planted by Sir Keith and Dame Elisabeth as per Wallings’ plans, that created the iconic driveway from the main entry up to the house.

-As a busy family home, the on site dairy provided ample amounts of milk, cream and butter and the vegetable gardens yielded produce for both Cruden Farm and the city household.
-Weekly a large basket of fresh produce (and flowers) was transported via train to Armadale station for use in town.
-During the 1930’s the property welcomed many guests, staged numerous picnics and excursions on horse back.
+As a busy family home, the onsite dairy provided ample amounts of milk, cream and butter, and the vegetable gardens yielded produce for both Cruden Farm and the city household.
+On a weekly basis a large basket of fresh produce (and flowers) was transported via train to Armadale station for use in town.
+During the 1930s, the property welcomed many guests and staged numerous picnics and excursions on horse back.
 In amongst the activity of family and visitors, Dame Elisabeth maintained a rigorous watering schedule early in the morning and in the evenings.

 Beyond the formal gardens, lies the ‘outer garden’ and the stunning lake that Dame Elisabeth created in 1987.
-Behind the lake are numerous Oaks, some of which were planted by Dame Elisabeth’s daughters and grand-daughters in the late 1980’s.
-Cruden Farm continues to evolve as a place with activities still in line with Dame Elisabeth’s long term plans for continual improvement.
+Behind the lake are numerous Oaks, some of which were planted by Dame Elisabeth’s daughters and grand-daughters in the late 1980s.
+Cruden Farm continues to evolve as a place with activities sympathetic to Dame Elisabeth’s long term plans for continual improvement.